ddadaal/ddadaal.me/contents/resume/en.md

 - Participated in 2017 Microsoft Student Summer Camp

 ## <span class="highlight">Others</span>
-- Currently on SAP VT Internship Program
+- Participated in SAP VT Internship Program from 2018/7 to 2019/5
-- Got internship offer from **Microsoft Research Asia DKI (Data, Knowledge and Intelligence) group on frontend development** in Jan 2019 but refused due to time conflict
+- Got internship offer from **Microsoft Research Asia DKI (Data, Knowledge and Intelligence) group** in Jan 2019 but refused due to time conflict

 # Part of Recent Project Experiences (GitHub: viccrubs)